 Do you plan to write any other young adult series?

-I actually have a YA sci-fi trilogy in the works.
-I will be sharing more information on that once the manuscripts are close to completion and/or release dates are set in stone.
+I actually have a YA sci-fi trilogy that has been in the works for what feels like an eternity.
+I will be sharing more information on that once the manuscripts are close to completion.

 Do you plan to write a sequel to Allure?